fulltilt/poke-trades/README.md

 https://api.pokemontcg.io/v2/cards?q=(id:"swsh10-46" OR id:"swsh11-79")

+SELECT
+data
+FROM
+poketrades_card
+WHERE
+data->>'id' LIKE 'bw1-%'

 [x] Display list of sets
 [x] Display list of cards in a set
 [] Migrate data to PG